 What Are Themes, Messages and Talking Points?

-Themes are a unifying idea or intention that supports the narrative and is designed to provide guidance and continuity for messaging and related products.
+Themes are unifying ideas or intentions that support the narrative and are designed to provide guidance and continuity for messaging and related products.
 Themes link groups of messages together and are generally one to two words.